comegrant/misc_doc/add_reviews_to_pbi.md

 - Do we keep duplicates columns in `fact_orders` and `dim_recipe_reviews` (e.g: `recipe_rating`)?
 This might cause confusion if we decide to support anonymous reviews.
 Since ratings & comments without an `agreement_billing_id` cannot be in `fact_orders`.

+- We can either include `quick_comment_combination` in the regular `recipe_comment` column along with a boolean flag `is_quick_comment` or keep them in separate columns.
+I like the former since it would be easier for an end user in PBI to filter out quick comments than to coalesce regular comments and quick comments.

 ## Proposed schema:

 ```mermaid